broadinstitute/warp/pipelines/skylab/slideseq/SlideSeq.changelog.md

+# 1.0.4
+2023-04-19
+* Updated warp-tools docker which included a fix for a small bug in create_snrna_optimus.py that was causing the script not to run.

 # 1.0.3
 2023-03-27 (Date of Last Commit)
 * Removed the following columns from the gene metrics csv and the Loom as the counts were empty/incorrect: reads_unmapped, reads_mapped_exonic, reads_mapped_intronic, reads_mapped_utr, reads_mapped_intergenic, duplicate_reads.
 We also removed duplicate_reads from the cell metrics csv and the Loom